Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 In Jira, tasks are part of a larger group called issues.
 Issues consist of types of work that need to be completed and by default are sorted into:

 Jira also offers automation options, using rules, just like Asana.
-Just like everything else so far in Jira, rules are a bit more complex, but that also means they have more to offer.
+Like everything else in Jira, rules are a bit more complex, but that also means they have more to offer.
 With the right mastery, they can prove to be much more valuable.

 Jira’s rules also come in plenty of templates, so if you’re not sure how to create a rule, you can always check if a rule like that already exists in a template.